dev-emm4/urlPatternParser/README.md

 Invalid URL rules will be automatically dropped during parsing.
 This includes:

-1. Rules that have a URL filter starting with "||*"
+1. Rules with invalid URL filter i.e. empty filters and filters starting with "||*"
 2. Rules that have invalid regex filters
 3. Rules with duplicate initiator domain options (multiple "domain=" declarations)
 4. Rules with duplicate domain type definitions (e.g., "third-party" defined twice with or without the "~")